“Nobles walked into the lobby, his head aching with

 It was a volunteer event through work.
 And no, I didn’t give blood in a sacrificial attempt to get into middle management.
 It was mostly altruistic, although I heard there were free snacks.
 So the blood mobile pulled into the parking lot and the driver honked the horn.
-I stepped out of the building and was blinded by the midday sun.
-I slowly crept towards the converted RV that shone like a glorious chariot of goodwill and not a mobile torture chamber.
+I stepped out of the building and slowly crept towards the converted RV that shone like a glorious chariot of goodwill and not a mobile torture chamber.

 When I opened the door, I was met by a nurse who pulled me into a tight-fitting room.
 Then the interrogation began.

 NURSE: Have you ever dated an orangutan?

 NURSE: Are you a heroin addict?